Baroness (G.I. Joe): G.I. Joe: The Movie

 Baroness appeared briefly in the 1987 animated film G.I.
 Joe: The Movie.
 She voices her disapproval against Cobra Commander, and is present at his trial.
 When the Joes have placed the Broadcast Energy Transmitter (B.E.T.) in a secure area, the Baroness finds its location and reports it to Cobra and Cobra-La.

 DiC

 In DiC's G.I.
 Joe cartoon, Baroness is voiced again by Morgan Lofting in Season 1, and by Suzanne Errett-Balcom in Season 2.
 In the "Operation: Dragonfire" miniseries, she is upset and humiliated to hear that Destro has dumped her in favor for Zarana.
 The Baroness plots with Gnawgahyde to return Cobra Commander back to human form.
 After she accomplishes this with Dragonfire energy, she conspires with him to overthrow Serpentor and regain control of Cobra.
 She convinces Destro to reunite, resulting in him dumping Zarana, and becomes loyal to Cobra Commander once again.

 Spy Troops and Valor vs. Venom

-The Baroness appeared in the direct-to-video CGI animated movies G.I.
+The Baroness appeared in the direct-to-video animated movies G.I.
 Joe: Spy Troops and G.I.
 Joe: Valor vs. Venom, voiced by Teryl Rothery.